Prevent Breast Cancer work with internationally renowned scientists to try and prevent breast cancer. Here are our achievements to date.

 - The other most accessed paper in “Breast Cancer Research” was written by Prevent Breast Cancer Professor, Gareth Evans.
 “The Angelina Effect” described how referrals to our own and other Family History Clinics and Genetic Centres doubled.
 This was a result of publicity surrounding Angelina Jolie’s decision to have risk-reducing breast surgery after the discovery that she carries a mutation in the BRCA1 gene.
 Most of the referrals were judged to be appropriate indicating an unfulfilled need for services for women at a very high risk.
 The paper had the highest Altmetric score for any paper ever published by the journal.

-- Over 57,000 women have been recruited to The PROCAS Study and recruitment has now been completed.
+- Over 57,000 women were recruited to The PROCAS Study.
 This amounts to approximately 40% of the total women who attended screening in Greater Manchester between 2009 and 2015.

-- A newly funded research project, The Risk Communication Feedback Study, will now look at how risk should be communicated to women within The PROCAS study.
-The outcomes from this research will provide an effective communications strategy that should guide the implementation of breast cancer risk information to the National Breast Screening Programme.
+- Our Risk Communication Feedback Study, looked at how risk should be communicated to women within The PROCAS study.
+The outcomes from this research helped to provide an effective communications strategy that should guide the implementation of breast cancer risk information to the National Breast Screening Programme.

 - Publication of The 2-Day Diet, Cookbook and Quick & Easy edition continues to increase awareness of our vital work and send a positive health message across the UK and the world.
 To date over 340,000 copies have sold in the UK and the diet was published in over 16 countries.